Oremus-Labs/ol-n8n/README.md

 If you prefer SSH cloning, create the optional `n8n-sync-git` secret (deploy key + known_hosts) and set `gitSync.gitSecret.name` accordingly.
 Otherwise leave it empty and the CronJob will clone via HTTPS anonymously.

 Set the appropriate `gitSync.*` values (repo, branch, apiUrl) in the Helm release (ApplicationSet).
 Once Argo CD syncs, the CronJob named `<release>-sync` will appear.
 Monitor with `kubectl get cronjob -n n8n` or hook it into your alerting pipeline.
+When you change the importer code, rebuild/push the container and bump `gitSync.runnerImage` to roll it out.